How Much Does Biote Cost?

 Are There Side Effects or Risks of Biote Therapy?

 As with any treatment or therapy, there can be side effects.
-The most common side effects of bioidentical hormone replacement therapy can include:
+The most common side effects of bioidentical hormone replacement therapy can include the following:

 - Weight gain